Correcting sample selection bias with categorical outcomes: Semiparametric multinomial logistic regression model with sample selection

 \section{Semiparametric multinomial logistic regression model with sample selection}

-In this section, we develop a semiparametric method to correct for sample selection bias in the multinomial setting.
+In this section, I develop a semiparametric method to correct for sample selection bias in the multinomial setting.
 The approach is straightforward to implement, relying primarily on a two-step estimation procedure.
-We also derive the asymptotic properties of the resulting estimators.
+I also derive the asymptotic properties of the resulting estimators.